-Import Measures by Other Countries

-Outline of Lifting and Easing of Food Import Measures by Other Countries and Regions after the TEPCO's Fukushima Daiichi NPS Accident

-In response to the accident at TEPCO's Fukushima Daiichi NPS, countries and regions all over the world imposed various measures on imports from Japan.
-However, as a result of all-out efforts by the government of Japan, such regulatory measures have been lifted or eased (out of the 55 countries and regions that imposed measures, 43 lifted measures, while 12 continue imposing them).

-Details of regulatory measures (Number of countries and regions) Countries and regions Completely lifted import measures (43) Canada, Myanmar, Serbia, Chile, Mexico, Peru, Guinea, New Zealand, Colombia, Malaysia, Ecuador, Viet Nam, Iraq, Australia, Thailand, Bolivia, India, Kuwait, Nepal, Iran, Mauritius, Qatar, Ukraine, Pakistan, Saudi Arabia, Argentina, Turkey, New Caledonia, Brazil, Oman, Bahrain, Congo DR, Brunei, Philippines, Morocco, Egypt, Lebanon, UAE, Israel, Singapore, USA, UK, Indonesia Continuing import measures (12) Suspended import of items from some prefectures (5) Hong Kong, China, Taiwan, South Korea, Macau Requests issuance of inspection certificates for items from some or all prefectures (7) EU , EFTA (Iceland, Norway, Switzerland, Liechtenstein) , French Polynesia, Russia

-Note 1) As of July 26, 2022; Classification in accordance with the details of the regulatory measures; Prefectures in Japan and items subject to respective regulatory measures differ by country or region.
+Import Measures by Other Countries Outline of Lifting and Easing of Food Import Measures by Other Countries and Regions after the TEPCO's Fukushima Daiichi NPS Accident Status of countries and regions introduced import measures on Japanese food tries and regions introduced im O's Fukushima Daiichi Nuclear I However, as a result ries and regions all over the world imposed various measures on imports from Japan. ch regulatory measures have been lifted or eased (out of the 55 countries and regions that em). ails of regulatory measures mber of countries and regions) Name of countries or regions Completely lifted import measures (48) Canada, Myanmar, Serbia, Chile, Mexico, Peru, Guinea, New Zealand, Colombia, Malays Ecuador, Viet Nam, Iraq, Australia, Thailand, Bolivia, India, Kuwait, Nepal, Iran, Mauritius Qatar, Ukraine, Pakistan, Saudi Arabia, Argentina, Turkey, New Caledonia, Brazil, Oman, Bahrain, Congo DR, Brunei, Philippines, Morocco, Egypt, Lebanon, UAE, Israel, Singapore USA, UK, Indonesia, EU, Iceland, Norway, Switzerland, Liechtenstein Continuing import Suspended import of items from some prefectures (5) China, Hong Kong, Macau, South Korea, Taiwan measures (7) Requests issuance of inspection certificates for items from some or all prefectures (2) Russia, French Polynesia measures; Prefectures in Japan and items subject to respective regulatory measures differ by country or region. d regions after discharge of ALPS treated water Some countries and regions introduced import ban after discharge o f ALPS treated water.
+Type of measur es and number of countries or regions Name of countries or regions Import ban on fishery products from all the prefectures China, Russia Import ban after discharge (4) Import ban on fishery products etc. from 10 prefectures Hong Kong Import ban on fresh food etc. from 10 prefectures Macau As of October 16, 2023; M easures such as reinforcement of import inspection on Japa inese fishery products are conducted by Thailand and Malaysia.
+MAFF